 18. Ely, MN

-This charming small town is located by beautiful Lela Lake and offers opportunities for fishing, canoeing, or hiking.
-The city of Ely has become known as a popular town as it’s an entry point to the Boundary Waters Canoe Area Wilderness, Quetico Provincial Park, and the International Wolf Center.
+This charming small town has several amazing Minnesota lakes and offers fishing, canoeing, or hiking opportunities.
+The city of Ely has become known as a famous town as it’s an entry point to the Boundary Waters Canoe Area Wilderness, Quetico Provincial Park, Bear Head Lake State Park, and the International Wolf Center.

 The Ely Outfitters downtown is the perfect start to getting ready for a day of fishing, kayaking, or snowshoeing.
-If you’re worried about choice, don’t be; Ely is a small town but has more than 50 outfitters, as well as two major highways for easy access.
+If you’re worried about choice, don’t be; Ely is a small town with over 50 outfitters and two major highways for easy access.

-Ely also has several parks with walking paths, as well as waterfalls to explore and admire near the city.
-The perfect weekend destination, or choice activity for a family trip, Ely is waiting to be explored!
+Ely has several parks with walking paths and waterfalls to explore and admire near the city.
+The perfect weekend destination or choice activity for a family trip, Ely is waiting to be explored!